simpleanalytics/docs/_docs/33_explained/02_time-on-page.md

 permalink: /explained/time-on-page
 ---

 _Time on page_ is an important metric to measure how engaged your visitors are with your content.
-But in most analytics tools there is something very wrong with that metric.
+But in most analytics tools, there is something very wrong with that metric.
 You might think when using Simple Analytics: "These numbers are lower than I'm used to", well, that's probably right.

 We care about numbers being close to real-world scenarios.
 With _time on page_ for example it makes a lot of sense to exclude the duration when visitors are not interacting with the page.